 Springboard Recovery offers a variety of counseling services, including group, individual and even outpatient.
 This comprehensive counseling strategy is a staple of the Springboard program and helps ensure that you have the support you need: whenever and wherever you need it.

 If you're struggling with addiction in Scottsdale, you need to know that individual counseling is a key ingredient in the recipe for recovery.
-You can't solve your problems until you know what they are, so individual counseling helps you get specific about what's troubling you and what will help you to fix it.
+You can't solve your problems until you know what they are, so individual counseling services help you get specific about what's troubling you and what will help you to fix it.

 What is Individual Counseling?